eeshannarula29/Unveristy-Students-Entrepreneurial-Competency-Research/README.md

 ## Resources

-The dataset was obtained from kaggle, which is a online website used for obtaining datasets.
+The dataset was obtained from kaggle, which is a online website used for obtaining datasets. [click here](https://www.kaggle.com/namanmanchanda/entrepreneurial-competency-in-university-students) to go to the dataset.